 Can I just email my paper for someone to proofread?

-No. To receive assistance with your work, you must visit the center online at Cranium Cafe and complete a session with a tutor.
+No. To receive assistance with your work, you must visit the center online at Cranium Café and complete a session with a tutor.
 The tutor will show you how to identify problems in your draft and make changes to improve your paper.

-Can I work with a tutor when the Writing Center is not open?
+Can I work with a tutor when the writing center is not open?

 Can I still come in for a session if I’m just getting started on an assignment?

 Yes.
-If you have just been given an assignment and aren’t sure how to begin, you are welcome to visit the Writing Center to discuss your ideas with a tutor.
+If you have just been given an assignment and aren’t sure how to begin, you are welcome to visit the writing center to discuss your ideas with a tutor.
 The tutor will then help you brainstorm, develop, and organize your own ideas for your paper.